qojulia/QuantumCumulants.jl/docs/src/examples/superradiant-laser.md

 ```

-To ensure to be in the steady state we use a steady solver to calculate it.
+To ensure we are in the steady state we use a steady solver to calculate it.
 To this end we need to define the $\texttt{SteadyStateProblem}$ and specify the desired method.
-We also need to increase the $\texttt{maxiters}$ and the solver accuracy to handle this numerical involved problem.
+We also need to increase the $\texttt{maxiters}$ and the solver accuracy to handle this numerically involved problem.

 ```@example superradiant-laser